 - tissue paper

-Start by printing the “Cough, Cold & Flu Care Package Printable” on letter-size card stock.
+Start by printing the Free Printables on letter-size card stock.
 Cut out all the pieces, trimming around the dark lines.
-For the “Get well soon!” tag, cut around the edge of the thicker white line.
+For the "Get well soon!" tag, cut around the edge of the thicker white line.

 Laminate the bookmark by covering each side with contact paper.
 This will make it extra sturdy.
 After applying the contact paper, trim it close to the bookmark's edge.